kickassCoderz/kickass-toolkit/apps/kickass-toolkit/docs/data-service/overview.md

 ## Architecture

 Thanks to this abstraction, Data Service allows your app to communicate with any API, whether it uses REST, GraphQL, RPC, or even SOAP, regardless of the dialect it uses.

+It handles caching, background updates and stale data out of the box with zero-configuration.

 :::note